-Diamond Exploration Around Lahtojoki
+Diamond Potential around Lahtojoki

 Exploration in the vicinity of the Lahtojoki diamond deposit has identified kimberlite boulder fragments.
-The location of these fragments does not coincide with either of the known ice flow directions from the Lahtojoki deposit in the area; also the kimberlite in the boulder fragments is classified as cohesive (hypabyssal) kimberlite which is an extremely rare kimberlite facies in the Lahtojoki Kimberlite pipe.
-These findings suggest that another kimberlite body may be present.
-Your Company has therefore applied for exploration acreage in the area.
-The presence of additional diamond resource potential in the area adjacent to Lahtojoki would, if confirmed, add further to the financial and technical attractiveness of the Lahtojoki diamond deposit.
+The location of these fragments does not coincide with either of the known ice flow directions from the Lahtojoki deposit.
+In addition, the kimberlite in the boulder fragments is classified as a type of kimberlite which is rarely found in the Lahtojoki kimberlite pipe.
+These findings suggest that another kimberlite body may be present nearby.
+The Company has therefore applied for exploration acreage in the area.

+The presence of additional diamond resource potential adjacent to Lahtojoki would, if confirmed, add further to the financial and technical attractiveness of the Lahtojoki diamond deposit.